theunforgiven/computation-engine/README.md

 Your Clojure expression will be surrounded with the following form:

     (fn ^clojure.lang.IPersistentMap [^clojure.lang.IPersistentMap domain-facts]
-              (let [$letMappings]
+              (let [$inputMappings]
                (if $emptyCheckExpression
                 {}
                 (let [$outputBinding $transformationExpression]
                   (hash-map $outputDomainKey $outputBinding)))))

-where `$letMappings` is a string taking the keys and values of the input map passed to the constructor of the computation (the values being keys of the data map passed to the computation).
-The `$letMappings` string is of the form:
+where `$inputMappings` is a string taking the keys and values of the input map passed to the constructor of the computation (the values being keys of the data map passed to the computation).
+The `$inputMappings` string is of the form:

     $inputMapKey (domain-facts $inputMapValue)